openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

      - Result
    * - DHCPv6-stateless
      - DHCPv6-stateless
-     - Address and optional information using Neutron router and DHCP implementation respectively.
+     - Address and optional information using neutron router and DHCP implementation respectively.
    * - DHCPv6-stateful
      - DHCPv6-stateful
      - Addresses and optional information are assigned using DHCPv6.

-Setting DHCPv6-stateless for ``ipv6_ra_mode`` configures the Neutron router with radvd agent to send RAs.
+Setting DHCPv6-stateless for ``ipv6_ra_mode`` configures the neutron router with radvd agent to send RAs.
 The table below captures the values set for the address configuration flags in the RA packet in this scenario.
-Similarly, setting DHCPv6-stateless for ``ipv6_address_mode`` configures Neutron DHCP implementation to provide the additional network information.
+Similarly, setting DHCPv6-stateless for ``ipv6_address_mode`` configures neutron DHCP implementation to provide the additional network information.

 * Auto Configuration Flag = 1